swiftlang/swift-package-manager/Documentation/PackageDescription.md

 target version for a platform by using the APIs defined in this struct.
-The Swift Package Manager will emit appropriate errors when an invalid value is provided for supported platforms, i.e., an empty array, multiple declarations for the same platform or an invalid version specification.
+The Swift Package Manager will emit appropriate errors when an invalid value is provided for supported platforms, i.e., an empty array, multiple declarations for the same platform, or an invalid version specification.

 The Swift Package Manager will emit an error if a dependency is not compatible with the top-level package's deployment version; the deployment